Five lessons for Financial Literacy Month

 4. Take steps to prevent identity theft

-Identity theft and fraud are on the rise and it’s more important than ever to protect your personal information.
+Identity theft and fraud are frequent occurrences and it’s more important than ever to protect your personal information.
 A few small things can go a long way in protecting yourself against fraudsters.
+This includes using strong computer usernames and passwords and changing them often.
+And using multi-factor authentication wherever available provides a second layer of security protection.

 5. How simple interest contracts work

 If you’re in the market for an auto loan, it’s important that you know how your simple interest contract works.
 This makes it easier to understand how your payments are applied and more.
-To find out more about simple interest, visit our Help and Support page and type “simple interest” in the “Type your question here” field at the top of the page.
+To find out more about simple interest, visit our Help and Support page and type “simple interest” in the “Ask me anything…” field at the top of the page.

 Learning about money, budgets and how to manage both can lead to overall financial wellness and achieving goals like purchasing a vehicle or a home.
 Even small steps can make a big difference, no matter your income or age.